CorneliaKelinske/the_little_thinkers_space/multiuser_pt3.md

 ### Acceptance
 - [ ] add an update_user function to accounts.ex
-- [ ] add an edit_user function to the user controller
+- [ ] add an edit action to the user controller
 - [ ] add an edit_user template (potentially also a form template)
 - [ ] add update_user test to the accounts test
 - [ ] add edit user user test to the user_controller test